Shankhanil/Flower-demo/README.md

 conda activate flower
 python simulation.py
 ```

+## LICENSE

+Please refer the LICENSE file in the repository

 ## Contributing
 It's always welcome to contribute to the advancements of technology and deep learning